 Greasy roots are your worst nightmare, so you lather your hair with a palm-full of shampoo.
 Little did you know that your daily shampoo routine could actually be causing your oily tresses.

 Shampoo removes the natural oil (sebum) from your hair.
-Overdoing it with shampoo causes an adverse reaction from your scalp—it begins to produce even more oil to make up for the oil that the shampoo has stripped.
+Overdoing it with shampoo causes an adverse reaction from your scalp – it begins to produce even more oil to make up for the oil that the shampoo has stripped.

 If frequent shampooing doesn’t make your hair greasier, it’ll definitely make it drier.
 When your hair has no natural oil, it becomes brittle, dry, and frizzy.
 The sebum is in your hair to protect it.
 Without any oil, your hair will become more susceptible to damage and split ends.

 Additionally, washing your hair every day can lead to dandruff, or can worsen the condition if you already have it.
+If you do have it, use these tips to help manage it.

 How Often You Should Wash Your Hair According to Your Hair Type and Texture